petros-d/docs/README.md

 # Astronomer Cloud Documentation

-This repository contains all of the documentation for Astronomer Cloud.
+This repository contains all of the code and content for Astronomer Cloud's [documentation site](http://www.cloud-docs.astronomer.io).
 Documentation for other Astronomer product offerings is stored in the [`docs` repo](https://github.com/astronomer/docs).

 ## Suggest a Change